 When you slather on sunscreen that does not offer natural UVA protection, you are doing nothing short of wasting your money.
 Sunscreen that blocks UVB rays and does not protect from UVA rays and will work against you by limiting vitamin D production and damaging skin.

-There are two main types of sunscreens – chemical and physical.
+There are two main types of sunscreens — chemical and physical.
 Chemical sunscreens prevent sunburn when they absorb UVA rays, but can increase the risk of cancer.
-Physical sunscreens contain inert minerals that reflect ultraviolet rays away from the skin, and are considered safe and effective.
+Physical sunscreens contain inert minerals that reflect ultraviolet rays away from the skin.
+They are considered safe and effective.

 Most of what you find in the store are chemical sunscreens, which may contain from three to six of the following active ingredients: oxybenzone, avobenzone, octocrylene, homosalate, octinoxate and octocrylene.

 Almost all products contain avobenzone – the agent for filtering out skin-damaging UVA rays.
 There is some concern, however, that this substance may break down when exposed to the sun.
 Other chemicals, such as octocrylene, are often added as stabilizers.